Treasure Island (1950 film): Reception

 In a contemporary review for The New York Times, critic Thomas M. Pryor called the film "a grand and glorious entertainment" and wrote: "It is a tingling, suspenseful diversion which expresses in eloquent pictorial terms all of the suppressed craving for adventure that sometimes prompts little boys to wander off into the wooded pathways of life and sets the rest of us to daydreaming about excitements which are denied fulfillment by the inhibitions of advancing age.
 'Treasure Island' is simply fascinating."

 Variety praised the film for its "sumptuous" set pieces and "a virtual tour de force" performance by Newton.
 Sonia Stein of The Washington Post wrote that the film was "like a treasure chest of precious stones", with "some of the most beautiful color photography ever shot".
 Harrison's Reports called it a "first-rate adventure melodrama that should thrill young and old alike", while Philip Hamburger of The New Yorker called it "absolutely first-class ... mounted in Technicolor with such meticulous and imaginative care that I had the feeling throughout that I was watching a handsome illustrated edition of the book come to life."
 The Monthly Film Bulletin called the production values "serviceable rather than imaginative" and found Driscoll to be "unmistakably 20th century-American in this context" and "insufficiently an actor to have much of a shot at Jim".

 Box office

 The film earned $4,100,000, of which $2,100,000 was generated in the U.S. and Canada.
 It was the sixth-most popular film at the British box office in 1950.

 Rerelease

 Walt Disney Productions rereleased the film in the U.S. in 1975.
 The MPAA assigned a PG rating, but Disney had a G-only policy that would not be relaxed for another four years to allow PG-rated films.
-To achieve a G rating, the studio excised nine minutes of the film, shortening its length to 87 minutes.
+To achieve a G rating, the studio removed footage "during a sword fighting scene where several cast members are stabbed or cut with swords and shed blood."